-CompTIA announced on "World Teachers Day" (October 5) it has launched CompTIA Spark, free technology curriculum specifically for middle grade classrooms, grades 5-8.
-Spark aims to support teachers to teach critical skills students need to succeed in whatever path they choose.
+CompTIA Spark announced on October 5th—World Teachers Day—it has launched a free technology curriculum specifically for middle grade classrooms, grades 5-8.
+CompTIA Spark aims to support teachers to teach critical skills students need to succeed in whatever path they choose.
 The nonprofit organization has worked with educators across the country to develop the curriculum.

 “World Teachers’ Day celebrates how important teachers are,” says Randi Parker, chief of staff and vice president of CompTIA Spark.
 “And we know that middle school teachers in particular play such an important role in a student’s journey which is why they are the key to bringing technology education to more schools.
 We could not have developed this curriculum without them, and we can’t reach students without them.”